rangle/a11y-violations-crawler/README.md

 Run `yarn` from the root folder

+## Pre-Run Setup
+Copy the .env_sample file in crawler-scanner/ and rename it to .env.development

 ## Running the crawler/checker from the browser (Via React Frontend)

 - navigate to localhost:3000